fingerprintjs/fingerprintjs-pro-vue/packages/fingerprintjs-pro-vue-v3/README.md

   .mount('#app');

 ```
-Refer to example usages below.
+Refer to the example usages below.

 ## Composition API

-Our plugin exposes `useVisitorData` function that you can use like this:
+This plugin exposes the `useVisitorData` function that you can use like this:

 ```vue
 <script setup>